alessiosavi/GoLog-Viewer/README.md

 go_source="$root_foolder/go"
 go_projects="$root_foolder/go_projects"

+# Check if this script was alredy run
 if [ -d "$root_foolder" ] || [ -d "$go_source" ] || [ -d "$go_projects" ]; then
   ### Take action if $DIR exists ###
+  echo "Golang is alredy installed!" exit 1 fi
+# Be sure that golang is not alredy installed
-  echo "Golang is alredy installed!" exit 1 fi command -v go >/dev/null 2>&1 && { echo >&2 "Seems that go is alredy installed in $(which go)"; exit 2 }
+command -v go >/dev/null 2>&1 && { echo >&2 "Seems that go is alredy installed in $(which go)"; exit 2 }

 mkdir -p $root_foolder # creating dir for golang source code